tywin1104/mc-gatekeeper/README.md

 - Management and monitoring dashboard for the server owner
 - Rich configuration and customization options (see below)
 - Multi-language support with builtin Chinese translation

+On top of these, it is implemented with security(encryotion; private endpoints token-based authentication) and fault-torlance(retry operations; message queue connection recovery mechaism) in mind.

 ## Workflows With Screenshots: